Lanph3re/lanph3re.github.io/about/index.md

 current: about
 ---

 I am a student in Korea University.
-I am studying web development and pwn.
+I am studying development and pwn.